cyclops-community/ctf/README.md

 Cyclops is a parallel (distributed-memory) numerical library for multidimensional arrays (tensors) in C++ and Python.

-Broadly, Cyclops provides tensor objects that are stored and operated on by all processes executing the program, coordianting via MPI communication.
+Broadly, Cyclops provides tensor objects that are stored and operated on by all processes executing the program, coordinating via MPI communication.

-Cyclops supports a multitide of tensor attributes, including sparsity, various symmetries, and user-defined element types.
+Cyclops supports a multitude of tensor attributes, including sparsity, various symmetries, and user-defined element types.

 The library is interoperable with ScaLAPACK at the C++ level and with numpy at the Python level.
 In Python, the library provides a parallel/sparse implementation of `numpy.ndarray` functionality.